Gandagorn/Causal-BERT/README.md

 ## Interactive Usage

-The notebook `scripts/interactive_usage.ipynb` shows an interactive usage example which can be used for further tasks and to help adapt the code to other applications.
+The notebook `scripts/practical_usage.ipynb` shows an usage example on raw pdf files which can be used for further tasks and to help adapt the code to other applications.

 ## Model Architecture